-Check out our 2018 Calendar of Events which included 60+ events and free talks, public training workshops , professional certification courses: Digital Marketing, Social Media Marketing, Digital Strategy & Planning, Search Marketing, Digital & Social Selling, Certified Financial Planner (CFP) and Financial Risk Manager (FRM).
-All courses are eligible for HRDF claim.
+Check out our 2019 Calendar of Events which included public training workshops , professional certification courses: Digital Marketing, Social Media Marketing, Digital Strategy & Planning, Search Marketing, Digital & Social Selling, Certified Financial Planner (CFP) and Financial Risk Manager (FRM).
+All workshops and courses are eligible for HRDF claim.

 WHAT is HRDF?

 The Human Resources Development Fund (HRDF) is a dynamic organisation under the Human Resources Ministry that was established in 1993, under the legal requirements of the Human Resources Development Act 1992, currently known as the Pembangunan Sumber Manusia Berhad Act 2001 (PSMB ACT 2001).

 The HRDF is a pool of funds that consists of Human Resources Development levies collected from employers of the manufacturing and service sectors as listed in the First Schedule of the Pembangunan Sumber Manusia Berhad Act 2001 (liable registrants) as well as optional registrants.

 In a simpler way to say, the HRDF was established with the aim of developing quality human capital and world-class workforce in order for Malaysia to achieve a high income economy based on knowledge and innovation.

 Section 13(1) of the PSMB Act 2001 stipulates that every employer who is covered under the Act is required to register with PSMB within such time and manner as may be prescribed.